AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/adobe-sign-modules.md

   </tr>
   <tr>
    <td role="rowheader">Maximum number of returned records</td>
-   <td> <p>Enter or map the maximum number of <span>record</span>s you want the module to <span>[action]</span> during each scenario execution cycle.</p> <p>Note: This field is combined with the Cursor or Start Index field for pagination.
+   <td> <p>Enter or map the maximum number of records you want the module to [action] during each scenario execution cycle.</p> <p>Note: This field is combined with the Cursor or Start Index field for pagination.
 For example, if the Maximum number of returned events is 100, and the Start index is 101, the module returns records 101-200, or the second page of results.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Parent domain URLs</td>